coolOrangeLabs/powerLoadPublic/README.md

 ## Supported Vault versions

-Vault Professional 2024, 2023, 2022
+Vault Professional 2025, 2024, 2023

 ## Known limitations and issues

-Status at 22.01.2024
+Status at 27.08.2024

 - Import-BCP ignores secodary associated files
-- Import-BCP does not import Folder-File Links
-- Import-BCP does not import Folder-Folder Links
 - Import-BCP does not import Folder-Item Links
 - Import-BCP does not yet support delta
 - Export-BCP does not yet support delta
 - Item BOMs are current not supported
 - File BOM blobs not support.
 However, in case of a Vault to Vault migration, the IDs remain the same, so the existing BOM blobs can be reused.
 - Database field AlternativeReferenceFullPath not yet supported
+- Export-BCP and Import-BCP may run into SQL command timeout when used for very huge data.
+If that happens, the user can increase the setting 'CommandTimeout' in the config file 'DatabaseManager.dll.config' in the install location.
+By default it is set to 900 seconds

 ## Prerequisites